The Ricci flow on surfaces with boundary: Proof of Theorem

-and then, given the appropriate injectivity radius estimates (given by (\ref{injectivitycontrol})) and curvature bounds, from this sequence of dilated metrics and pointed manifolds $\left(M,g_j\left(t\right),p_j\right)$ we can extract a subsequence which converges towards a solution of the Ricci flow.
 In our case, we can classify the possible blow up limits we may obtain.
 We have the following result which, with minor modifications, is essentially proved in \cite{Cortissoz1}. \begin{proposition} Let $\left(M,g\left(t\right)\right)$, $M$ a compact surface with boundary, be a solution to (\ref{flow}).
 Let $\left(0,T\right)$, $T<\infty$, be the maximal interval of existence of $g\left(t\right)$.
 Assume that there is an $\epsilon>0$ such that for all $0<t<T$, $R_{g}>-\epsilon$, and that $k_g$ is bounded.
 There are two possible blow up limits for $\left(M,g\left(t\right)\right)$ as $t\rightarrow T$.
 If the blow up limit is compact, then it is a homotetically shrinking round hemisphere with totally geodesic boundary.
 If the blow up limit is non compact then it is (or its double is) a cigar soliton. \end{proposition} \begin{proof} Just notice that any blow up limit of $\left(M,g\left(t\right)\right)$ as $t\rightarrow T$, will have nonnegative scalar curvature, which is strictly positive at one point, a totally geodesic boundary, or no boundary at all, and will be defined in an interval of time $\left(-\infty, \Omega\right)$ (and $\Omega$ could be $\infty$).
-Then, by doubling the manifold if needed, everything reduces to the boundaryless case and \cite[Thm. ~26.1~and ~Thm. ~26.3 ]{Hamilton2} can be applied to give the proposition. \end{proof} Now we proceed with the proof of Theorem \ref{maintheorem}.
+Then, by doubling the manifold if needed (which as discussed in Appendix \ref{regularityricciflow}, gives a smooth solution to the Ricci flow), everything reduces to the boundaryless case, and \cite[Thm. ~26.1~and ~Thm. ~26.3 ]{Hamilton2} can be applied to give the proposition. \end{proof} Now we proceed with the proof of Theorem \ref{maintheorem}.
 In what follows, we let $\left(M,g_0\right)$ be a compact surface with boundary of positive scalar curvature, and such that $\partial M$ has nonnegative geodesic curvature, $\psi$ be as described in the statement of Theorem \ref{maintheorem}, and we let $\left(M,g\left(t\right)\right)$ be the solution to (\ref{flow}) associated to the initial data $g_0$ and the boundary data $\psi$.
-By Proposition \ref{blowupprop} we have $R>0$, so we have control over the injectivity radius of $\left(M,g\left(t\right)\right)$, by Corollary \ref{noncollapsing}, and derivatives of the scalar curvature can be bounded in terms of bounds on the scalar curvature (see appendix), so we are allowed to take blow up limits of $\left(M,g\left(t\right)\right)$ as $t\rightarrow T$.
-Hence, from Proposition \ref{blowuplimits}, and the formulae in \S \ref{Perelmanmonotonicity}, it follows that along a sequence of times $t_k\rightarrow T$, $T<\infty$ being the maximum time of existence of $g\left(t\right)$, it holds that
+By Proposition \ref{blowupprop} we have $R>0$ and $R$ blows up in finite time, say $T$, and as discussed in the last paragraph of the previous section, we are allowed to take blow up limits of $\left(M,g\left(t\right)\right)$ as $t\rightarrow T$.
+Hence, from Proposition \ref{blowuplimits}, and the monotonicity formula in \S \ref{Perelmanmonotonicity} (Theorem \ref{monotonicity2}), it follows that along a sequence of times $t_k\rightarrow T$, $T<\infty$ being the maximum time of existence of $g\left(t\right)$, it holds that

 where, obviously,